cherre31/ActivityLog/README.md

 You may have to repeat that process.

 After everything as been trusted the homepage will be brought up.
+Some browsers may ask you to accept the risk to continue others may not.
 You can click on the activities tab to complete the installation.

 ![Homepage](https://user-images.githubusercontent.com/128923702/228894308-eb06cc4d-96e5-4a34-97c8-f03e4a6d9f26.png)